|SIYE Time:11:41 on 13th August 2022|

 Mike then told me about his afternoon.
-His friend Joe had phoned to let Mike know that he’d been ordered (by Mr Patterson himself!) to delete all details of the Potter’s bank from their records.
-Old man Patterson owned the business, but he never interfered.
+His friend Joe had phoned to let Mike know that he’d been ordered (by old man Patterson himself!) to delete all details of the Potter’s bank from their records.
+Old man Patterson was the owner of the business, the man with his name above the shopfront, but he never interfered.
 He simply played golf and left everything to the junior partners.
 Joe told Mike that Mr Patterson had sounded worried when he’d given the order.

 ‘I apologised to Joe and promised to take him out for a pint.
 I wonder what Harry really does?
 What his job is?’
 Mike pondered as he poured custard onto his rhubarb crumble.

 ‘He’s a Nora,’ Henry announced.
 ‘He catches bad people.’

 ‘A Nora,’ Henry explained carefully.
 ‘Swat James said when Miss asked us about our daddies.
 I said you was a special agent, an you sell feels.’
 Henry told his father.

 ‘Nobody would buy them, trust me,’ I murmured, and Mike laughed even more.